SwissalpS/SwissalpSminetestMods/swissalps_teleport/README.txt

 Bad_Command [teleporter]
 All those involved in [compassgps]
 I learned a lot reading your code and mine may reflect some aspects.
+Ogrebane for providing a basic sound-bite for me to resample and add effects.